Best Performing Listed Firm

 For the firm in the MPF/Noble Professional Services Index, calculated by Standard & Poor’s, whose market capitalisation has grown at the fastest rate in the year to 31 August 2009.

-From left: Mike Strong (CB Richard Ellis), Tracey Byer (DTZ) and John Llewellyn-Lloyd (Noble)
+From left: Michael Strong (CB Richard Ellis), Tracey Byer (DTZ) and John Llewellyn-Lloyd (Noble)

 Three events in the past year hold the key to DTZ’s 307% annual growth in market capitalisation: